Anna Leonowens: Marriage, Western Australia and widowhood

-Anna Edwards' husband-to-be Thomas Leon Owens, an Irish Protestant from Enniscorthy, County Wexford, went to India with the 28th Regiment of Foot in 1843.
-From a private, he rose to the position of paymaster's clerk (rather than the army officer suggested by her memoir) in 1844, serving first in Poona, and from December 1845 until 1847 in Deesa.
+Anna Edwards married Thomas Leon Owens on Christmas Day 1849 in the Anglican church of Pune.
+In the marriage certificate, Owens merged his second and last names to 'LeonOwens'.
+Owens, an Irish Protestant from Enniscorthy, County Wexford, had come to India with the 28th Regiment of Foot in 1843.
+From a private, he rose to the position of paymaster's clerk (rather than the army officer suggested by Anna's memoir) in 1844, serving first in Pune, and from December 1845 until 1847 in Deesa.
 Biographer Alfred Habegger characterises him as "well read and articulate, strongly opinionated, historically informed, and almost a gentleman".
 Anna Edwards, who was seven years his junior, fell in love with him.
-However, her mother and stepfather objected to the relationship, as the suitor had poor prospects for gainful employment, and had been temporarily downgraded from sergeant to private for an unspecified offense.
-Nevertheless, Anna and Thomas Leon Owens married on Christmas Day 1849 in the Anglican church of Poona.
-In the marriage certificate, Thomas merged his second and last names to 'LeonOwens'.
-Patrick Donohoe signed the document as well, contradicting Leonowens' account that her stepfather had violently opposed the marriage.
-She gave birth to her first daughter, Selina, in December 1850.
-The girl died at just seventeen months.
+However, her mother and stepfather objected to the relationship due to Owens' poor prospects for gainful employment and since he had been temporarily downgraded from sergeant to private for an unspecified offence.
+According to Leonowens', her stepfather had violently opposed the marriage; however, Patrick Donohoe signed the marriage certificate.
+The couple had four children together before Thomas Leonowens' death in 1859, and two died in infancy.
+Leonowens' first daughter, Selina, was born in December 1850 and died at seventeen months.